+This step is optional.
 This step should not be done for computers without GPUs.

 Compute Unified Device Architecture (CUDA) is a parallel computing platform and programming model created by NVIDIA.
 It harnesses the full power of graphics processing units (GPUs) for deep learning purposes.

+This step is optional.
 This step should not be done for computers without GPUs.

 cuDNN is a GPU-accelerated library for deep learning https://developer.nvidia.com/cudnn.